The Jazz Singer (1980 film): Production

+Development

 The idea for the remake came from producer Jerry Leider, who saw Diamond on a 1976 television special.
 Leider believed that Diamond could have the same crossover appeal as fellow singers Elvis Presley and Barbra Streisand, the latter of whom had recently starred in the successful remake of A Star Is Born.
 Encouraged by the success of the remake of A Star Is Born, Leider decided to remake The Jazz Singer.
 However, an entire year would have to pass before rights to the remake could be figured out, as both Warner Bros. and United Artists claimed ownership.

 In the fall of 1977, Metro-Goldwyn-Mayer put the remake in development, with principal photography planned to begin in the fall of 1978.
+Jerry Kass wrote a treatment and Stephen Foreman did the first draft.
 However, in September 1978, the studio dropped the remake, over "executives being anxious about the movie being 'too Jewish'", according to writer Stephen H. Foreman.

+The project was picked up by EMI Films and Paramount as a partnership.
+When Paramount dropped out, EMI decided to proceed alone.

+Sidney J. Furie signed in December 1978.
+He said “I loved the Neil Diamond idea when they pitched it to me.
+I also felt a personal connection to the material, because of my own background, and because I had had a lot of fun doing Lady Sings the Blues with Diana, who was also a novice."
+Furie requested Foreman do extensive rewrites.
+When Foreman left to work on another project, Herbert Baker was bought on to work on the script.
+Arthur Laurents was bought in to do a polish.

-Associated Film Distribution picked up the rights, and slated the film to begin photography again in May 1979, with Sidney J. Furie directing.
-However, in early 1979, Diamond underwent back surgery, and invoked a clause in his contract that allowed him to finish the original music before filming began.
+In early 1979, Diamond underwent back surgery, and invoked a clause in his contract that allowed him to finish the original music before filming began.
 During this time, the studio and Leider did consider replacing Diamond with Barry Manilow, though ultimately decided against it.

 Meanwhile, Jacqueline Bisset was approached for the lead female role, but asked for too much money.
-Furie initially wanted Lucie Arnaz, but she was appearing on Broadway in They're Playing Our Song; Deborah Raffin was cast instead, after producers had seen her on a television film.
+Furie initially wanted Lucie Arnaz, but she was appearing on Broadway in They're Playing Our Song; Deborah Raffin was cast instead, after Furie saw her in a television film Willa.
+The script was changed to accommodate Raffin.

 Sir Laurence Olivier was cast as Cantor Rabinovitch, for a $1 million, ten-week contract.

-Filming was finally able to commence on January 7, 1980, though problems immediately started again.
-Diamond — who was making his acting debut — struggled in his transition from performing to acting.
-To compensate, Furie — who had wanted to change the script from the beginning — ordered several major rewrites.
-These rewrites led to creative differences between Furie and Foreman, and the latter departed, to be replaced by Herbert Baker.
-Baker completely rewrote the script, with a different ending, dramatically changing the character of Molly Bell in the process.
-Due to these changes, Raffin departed the project, and Furie was able to cast Arnaz, who talked to Raffin before taking the role.
-However, filming was halted after the studio fired Furie on March 3.
-Richard Fleischer replaced Furie by the end of March, and filming was able to conclude on April 28.
+In July 1979 Barry Spikings of EMI announced that the film was on his studio's slate for the year which would also include The Awakening, The Story of Maria Callas, Discoland (later Can't Stop the Music), and Honky Tonk Freeway.
+It was part of a deliberate decision by EMI to make more consciously American films.
+However unlike in previous years, EMI would use a British distributor, Associated Film Distribution.
+Michael Deeley, one time head of production of EMI Films, said The Jazz Singer was " a project much favoured by Delfont", being Bernard Delfont, head of EMI.